fran-git-3/GifHub/README.md

 4. **Set up the Giphy API key**:

     Create a .env file in the root directory (or use Angular's environment files).
-    Add your Giphy API key:
+    Add your Giphy API key to the service of gifs:

     GIPHY_API_KEY=your_api_key_here